Jilissa Zoltko Rocks Skimpy Black Bikini & Chic Sunglasses In Sexy Poolside Photo

 Miami hottie Jilissa Zoltko has been killing it on social media lately.
 In the most recent image that she shared for her 646,000 Instagram followers, the blond bombshell looked nothing short of flawless in a tiny black bikini.

-In the new update, the model was seen rocking a skimpy black two-piece bathing suit with a low-cut neckline that gave her followers a nice look at her cleavage, as well as high-cut bottoms that showed off her slender midsection and curvy behind.
-The snapshot showed her sitting poolside, on what seems like a wooden floor.
-It seems like Jilissa was in a resort as several sun beds, umbrellas, and tourists were seen in the background.
-Although, many of her fans didn’t notice as Jilissa’s stunning physique was the main focal point.
+In the new update, the model was seen rocking a skimpy black two-piece bathing suit with a low-cut neckline that gave her followers a nice look at her cleavage, as well as high-cut bottoms that showed off her slender midsection and curvy hips.
+The snapshot showed her sitting poolside, on what appears to be a wooden deck.
+It seems like Jilissa may be at a resort as several sun beds, umbrellas, and people were seen in the background.
+It’s likely, however, that many of her fans didn’t notice the background as Jilissa’s stunning physique was the main focal point.

 The photo showed her leaning back on her arms while exposing a good deal of skin on her side and lower abdomen.
 Although she was wearing a pair of sunglasses to block the sun’s glare from her eyes, she seemingly looked straight into the camera and gave a sultry expression.